AdobeDocs/campaign-classic.en/help/delivery/using/creating-a-delivery-template.md

 ![](assets/s_ncs_user_campaign_save_as_scenario_a.png)

-For more information on the configuration mode, refer to [Linking the template to a delivery](../../delivery/using/creating-a-delivery-from-a-template.md#linking-the-template-to-a-delivery).
+For more information on the configuration mode, refer to [Link the template to a delivery](../../delivery/using/creating-a-delivery-from-a-template.md#linking-the-template-to-a-delivery).

-## Creating a new template {#creating-a-new-template}
+## Create a new template {#creating-a-new-template}

 To configure a delivery template, carry out the following steps: